 - In 8 weeks you will have a strong tincture.

-- For both the leaf tincture and the root tincture the dosage is 100 drops added to water and taken 3 times per day.
+- For both the leaf tincture and the root tincture the dosage is 50 drops added to a small amount of water and taken 3 times per day.
 Hold the tincture under your tongue for 30 seconds before swallowing.

-- If you use the Dandelion Root Capsule the dosage is 500 mg, taken 3 times per day.
+- Dandelion Root Capsules, the general dosage is 500 mg, taken 3 times per day.

-- These are approximate dosage suggestions, see the precautions listed below.
+- These are approximate dosage suggestions, see the precautions listed below and follow product recommendations.

 John DiCarlo, 72, heals from leukemia with dandelion tea.
-John was admitted to the hospital three years ago with leukemia.
-Even after aggressive treatment, he was sent home to put his affairs in order with his wife and four children.
+John was admitted to the hospital in 2009 with leukemia.
+Even after aggressive treatment, he was sent home to put his affairs in order.
 At the time, the cancer clinic suggested he try drinking dandelion tea.
 Four months later, he returned to the clinic in complete remission, and has been cancer free for over three years.
 He said his doctor credits the dandelion tea that he had been drinking.
 Link to the article.

-While there are no negative side effects from taking the dandelion herb, some people may have allergic reactions to it.
-Those may include a rash or mouth sores.
+Some people may have allergic reactions to dandelion which may include a rash or mouth sores.
 If you are allergic to yarrow, iodine, ragweed, marigold, chrysanthemums, chamomile, or daisies, you may also be allergic to dandelion.
-Dandelion might cause stomach acid or heartburn in some people, try cutting back your dosage and then slowly building up to see if that helps alleviate the symptoms.
+Dandelion might cause heartburn in some people, so try cutting back your dosage and then slowly building up to see if that helps alleviate the symptoms.
 If you have gallbladder problems or gallstones, you should consult a doctor before taking dandelion.
-Dandelion is a diuretic and may cause your body to dehydrate, so keep your fluids up by drinking throughout the day.
+Dandelion is a diuretic and may cause dehydration so keep your fluids up by drinking purified water throughout the day.
 Consult a doctor if you are taking other medications.

 Dr. Siyaram Pandey PhD describes his research on the remarkable anti-cancer effects of Dandelion root.